UWPCE-PythonCert/Py300/source/condensed_concurrency.rst

 Asynchrony and Concurrency are really two different things -- you can do either one without the other -- but they are closely related, and often used together.
-They solve different problems, but the solutions overlap.
+They solve different problems, but the problems and the solutions overlap.

 https://vimeo.com/49718712